airbytehq/airbyte/docs/integrations/sources/salesforce.inapp.md

 * If the authenticated Salesforce user has the Role and Permissions to read and fetch objects

 * If the object has the queryable property set to true.
 Airbyte can fetch only queryable streams via the API.
-If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with in Step 2.
+If you don’t see your object available via Airbyte, check if it is API-accessible to the Salesforce user you authenticated with.

 ### Incremental deletes